 Prior Authorizations Play Crucial Role in Ensuring Appropriate Medication Use

-Prior authorization (PA) is a crucial but often-misunderstood utilization management tool in the pharmacy benefit space.
-The bad rap that PAs have received recently, I believe, comes from either misinformation about the process or glitches in specific systems that can easily be corrected.
+As managed care professionals, we recognize that prior authorization (PA) is a crucial but often misunderstood utilization management tool.
+The bad rap that PAs have received recently, I believe, comes from misinformation about the process and challenges within in specific systems that can be corrected.

 This includes examples in Dr. William E. Bennett Jr.’s Oct.
 22 opinion piece in the Washington Post, where he alleges PA “exists so that many patients will fail to get the medications they need.”

 We know this is certainly not the intent of a well-designed PA program for pharmaceuticals.
 PAs are not designed as a strategy to save money at the expense of patient care.
 Rather, we know that PAs help improve patient outcomes by encouraging the use of appropriate therapies with established evidence of efficacy and safety, and that provide the best value.

 With PA so often misunderstood, perhaps we need to do a better job of explaining this tool to the general public.
 For example, we might provide an example of how PAs are applied to opioids as additional safeguards to ensure their appropriate use.
 Or how a PA might be applied to botulinum toxin to ensure the prescription is for medical, rather than cosmetic, purposes.

 As managed care pharmacy professionals, we strongly believe in the value of PAs as a utilization management tool, and have streamlined the process, including by supporting standards-based, electronic-PA transactions.